sonata-nfv/tng-sla-mgmt/README.md

 # tng-sla-mgmt [![Build Status](https://jenkins.sonata-nfv.eu/buildStatus/icon?job=tng-sla-mgmt/master)](https://jenkins.sonata-nfv.eu/job/tng-sla-mgmt/job/master/)   [![Join the chat at https://gitter.im/sonata-nfv/5gtango-sp](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sonata-nfv/5gtango-sp)

-The 5GTANGO Service Platform's (SP) SLA Manager Repository.
+5GTANGO's SLA management framework is part of the SONATA powered by 5GTANGO Service Platform.
+The SLA Management repository includes the SLAs descriptors examples and schemas, as well as all mechanisms that are implemented.
+The schema files are written in JSON-Schema, and the mechanisms included in the tng-sla-mgmt for the first release includes the `SLA Template Generator`.
+It's purpose is to create initial and tailored SLA templates driven from the operator.

-The SLA Management repository includes the SLAs descriptors examples and schemas, as well as all mechanisms that need to be implemented.
+The SLA Templates are then available to the Customers, in order to select the desired one during the NS instantiation process.
+Agreements are also available to both operator and customer, in order to manage them accordingly.

-The schema files are written in JSON-Schema
+The violation of a SLA agreement is important to the customer.
+For this reason, while monitoring data are gathered by the monitoring manager, are then published to the SLA manager in case of a SLA violation.
+The afforementioned process is happening through publishing messages in the Message Queue framework (RabbitMQ) that is used in the project for communication purposes between each micro service.
+An example of an SLA violation can be the following.
+In this release, availability among others, is a supported metric by the monitoring manager.
+Different values of service's availability can be signed in the SLA agreement.
+If 98% is chosen by the customer, this is translated into maximum downtime of his/her service 1.5 seconds in a windows of 60 secs.
+IF this limit is reached, an alert from the monitoring manager is produced.

-The mechanisms included in the tng-sla-mgmt for the first release include the `SLA Template Generator`.
-The purpose is to create initial and tailored SLA templates from the operator.
-The SLA Templates are available to the Customers,in order to select the desired one during the NS instantiation process.
-Agreements are also available to both operator and customer, in order to manage the accordingly, as well as the violation of them.
+As SLA manager is a consumer of that topic in the MQ, it will consume the alert and mark the agreement as 'VIOLATED'.

-## Built With
+## Dependencies

 ### Programming Language
-The first release of the SLA Manager has been programmed using JAVA.
+The first release of the SLA Manager has been programmed using JAVA (JDK8).
 Jersey RESTful Web Services framework is extensively used for the SLA Manager API programming.

-### Framework
+### Frameworks
 *  Jersey - RESTful Web Services in Java - Version 1.19 (CDDL, XXXXX )
     *  jersey-servlet : 1.19
 	*  jersey-json : 1.19